debarshee2004/apertre_hr_management_app/.github/ISSUES.md

 ![logo](../assets/logo.jpg)

-# APERTRE - OPEN SOURCE : WEB DEVELOPMENT Issue Log
+# APERTRE - OPEN SOURCE : NATIVE PROJECT Issue Log

-Below is a manually maintained log of open and closed issues for the "APERTRE - OPEN SOURCE : WEB DEVELOPMENT" repository.
+Below is a manually maintained log of open and closed issues for the "APERTRE - OPEN SOURCE : NATIVE PROJECT" repository.
 This list includes the issue title, issue number, and commit IDs associated with each issue.

 ## Open Issues